Eileen’s Story

 Then the pain moved to my hands – one finger at a time would stiffen up; I couldn’t bend it, and any pressure hurt; it would stay swollen for a few days, fade away, and another finger would swell and take its place.
 As soon as it hit my hands, I knew what was happening, but denial’s a powerful thing.
 I took more ibuprofen and kept working, creatively avoiding using whichever finger was swollen that day.
 Then one night, my shoulder seized up, with such excruciating pain that I couldn’t sleep and I couldn’t move without gasping and crying.
 Denial was over.
 It didn’t take much research to learn that I was a textbook example of rheumatoid arthritis.

 Over the next few months, the joint flares ricocheted around my body unpredictably, putting a wrist into a splint one day, a shoulder into a sling another; freezing my knee so that I couldn’t walk one night, freezing my jaw so that I couldn’t eat on another.
 On top of that, there was a growing stiffness in my body, especially in the mornings, where it hurt to move at all.
 Some stiffness would last the entire day; I felt like I was 90 years old, instead of 43.
-I became more and more tired, and also developed severe dry mouth, which is a symptom of another autoimmune disease: Sjögren’s syndrome; that’s when I learned that autoimmune disease sometimes comes in pairs.
+I became more and more tired, and also developed severe dry mouth, which is another common symptom of rheumatoid arthritis.
 I cried every day, as my husband held me and kissed my tears away.

 Dietary Healing